ThomasJaeger/VisualMASM/README.md

 Update - 09-14-2017
 -------------------
+- Improved detection of precedures in assembly files
 - Fixed AV creating new group and exiting Visual MASM

 To try out the latest build